doubility-sky/daydayup/computer-graphics.md

 # Library
 - [Skia](https://github.com/google/skia) is a complete 2D graphic library for drawing Text, Geometries, and Images.
 - [bkaradzic/bgfx](https://github.com/bkaradzic/bgfx), Cross-platform, graphics API agnostic, "Bring Your Own Engine/Framework" style rendering library.
+- Since 2001, [OGRE](https://www.ogre3d.org/) has grown to become one of the most popular open-source graphics rendering engines, and has been used in a large number of production projects, in such diverse areas as games, simulators, educational software, interactive art, scientific visualisation, and others.